BayshoreNetworks/yextend/README.md

 Notes:

-- (X/X/2018) yextend version 1.7
+- (X/X/2020) yextend version 1.7

 	- replaced the system calls for pdf parsing with new native libs
 	- added support for extracting and analyzing (via Yara) embedded files inside a PDF
 	- added some docker support (look in the dockerize dir)
+	- added support to Yara 4.0.0
-	- yextend version 1.7 will work with yara version >= 3.6
+	- yextend version 1.7 will work with Yara version >= 3.6